 - 1) Any manufacturer intending to homologate a power unit for use by a team in a Championship during the 2017-2025 period must submit to the FIA a power unit homologation dossier on or before 28 February of the relevant year. - 2) The homologation dossier must include: - a) Details of all the parts described as "INC" in the "App.
-4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - 3) A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - 4) The homologation will be valid for a maximum of one season only, starting on the date of approval by the FIA and ending on the start of the first Event of the following Championship. - 4) Each manufacturer shall submit an homologation dossier for each team it intends to supply.
+4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - 3) A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - 4) Each manufacturer shall submit an homologation dossier for each team it intends to supply.
 There may only be one homologation dossier per team.
 Save for the dossier related to the power unit supplied to a team according to Article 23.4 b) of these Sporting Regulations, the dossiers for the teams supplied by a manufacturer shall be identical, at any given time, save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
 The FIA will grant dispensation from this Article (i) should the difference(s) have no effect on the power unit price and (ii) should the team refuse such difference(s) proposed by its manufacturer. - 5) With reference to Article 23.3 a) of the F1 Sporting Regulations, each manufacturer may supply only the maximum number of specifications of PU elements as set in the "App.4 N. of Spec / Season" column of Appendix 2 of F1 Technical Regulations during 2020 to 2025 Championships, except for any changes permitted by the FIA in accordance with the procedure set out in 6) below.